 In the COLLEGE OF EARTH AND MINERAL SCIENCES, instruction and research are aimed at increasing our understanding of the Earth and human interactions with the environment; the production and utilization of fuels and mineral resources; and the science and technology of engineered materials.

 Study in the College of Earth and Mineral Sciences covers an unusually wide range, from practical industrial problems, fundamental science, and advanced technology to global environmental issues and human responses to changing social conditions.
 Degrees are offered in science, engineering, and social science.
 Programs dealing directly with the Earth and environment include Geosciences, Geobiology, Meteorology, Geography, and Earth Sciences.
 They also include Energy Business and Finance, as well as Environmental Systems Engineering, which focuses on technologies for environmental clean-up and preservation.
-The production and utilization of energy and natural resources are the focus of Mining Engineering, Petroleum and Natural Gas Engineering, and Energy Engineering, while areas dealing with engineering materials include the options offered by the Department of Materials Science and Engineering: Ceramic Science and Engineering, Electronic and Photonic Materials, Metals Science and Engineering, and Polymer Science and Engineering.
-These subjects also seek to advance the science and technology of composite materials.
+The production and utilization of energy and natural resources are the focus of Mining Engineering, Petroleum and Natural Gas Engineering, and Energy Engineering, while Materials Science and Engineering deals with engineering materials, like ceramics, metals, polymers and composites.

-The following baccalaureate engineering programs are accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; telephone 410-347-7700: Mining Engineering, Petroleum and Natural Gas Engineering, Environmental Systems Engineering, and Materials Science and Engineering (with options in Ceramic Science and Engineering, Electronic and Photonic Materials, Metals Science and Engineering, and Polymer Science and Engineering).
+The following baccalaureate engineering programs are accredited by the Engineering Accreditation Commission of ABET, 415 North Charles Street, Baltimore, MD 20201; telephone 410-347-7700: Mining Engineering, Petroleum and Natural Gas Engineering, Environmental Systems Engineering, Energy Engineering, and Materials Science and Engineering.

-PROFESSOR HAMPTON N. SHIRER, Associate Dean for Education
+PROFESSOR YVETTE P. RICHARDSON, Associate Dean for Undergraduate Education

 The undergraduate programs of the college provide students with a personal and individual educational experience that helps prepare them for a variety of professional careers.
 They gain a fundamental understanding of their chosen area, acquire the basic skills and attitudes required to become members of their profession, and have opportunities to meet professionals in their field.
 Students are challenged to maximize their abilities and prepare for a future in which they will welcome continuous learning and professional growth.
 Undergraduate student services in the college’s Ryan Family Student Center reflect a strong emphasis on communications and mathematics skills, housing full-time faculty tutor-instructors in both writing and math.
 Research and scholarship are encouraged through participation in capstone design courses, undergraduate theses, or research projects.
 Field work experience is emphasized in several of the earth science-related majors.